PipedreamHQ/pipedream/components/pipedream/task-scheduler/README.md

 # Task Scheduler

-**This event source exposes an HTTP API for scheduling one-time tasks, at any timestamp, up to one year in the future**.
+**This event source exposes an HTTP API for scheduling one-time tasks, at any timestamp, up to one year in the future.
+[Click here to create this source](https://pipedream.com/sources?action=create&url=https%3A%2F%2Fgithub.com%2FPipedreamHQ%2Fpipedream%2Fblob%2Fmaster%2Fcomponents%2Fpipedream%2Ftask-scheduler%2Ftask-scheduler.js)**.

 To [schedule a new task](#scheduling-a-task), just send an HTTP `POST` request to your source's endpoint, at the `/schedule` path, with the following format: